Elliott won't celebrate gifted Pocono win after Hamlin DQ

 Hamlin won’t be so lucky.
 He lost this third win of the season, his record seventh victory at Pocono and a 49th career win that would have tied him on NASCAR’s career list with three-time champion Tony Stewart.

-No matter NASCAR’s final judgment, Hamlin will likely stand as the winner among gambling sites.
+Elliott now gets the winner’s purse, but Hamlin will stand as the victor among most major gambling sites.
 FanDuel Sportsbook said Monday the house rules state bets are settled on the result of the podium presentation regardless of any subsequent disqualifications.
 Where things gets murky is with fantasy players.

 FanDuel said all NASCAR fantasy contests are settled the following day.